hashkat/hashkat/docs/tutorial01.md

 For now, we will use the default build, and simply demonstrate how to modify configuration.

-Note:  The tutorial files are stored separately and do not affect the main build and configuration files of **#k@**.
+Note:  The tutorial files are stored separately and do not affect the main build and configuration files of **hashkat**.

 #### Running a Simple Network